YuAkahori/WorldGovernmentGame/README.md

 # What is the World Government Game ?

-The World Government Game is a game of governing a virtual Earth.
+The World Government Game is a game of governing a virtual Earth.<br>

-The virtual earth is the map of the game.
+The virtual earth is the map of the game.<br>

-The World Government Game contains
+The World Government Game contains<br>
   1.Virtual World Information<br>
   2.Virtual Country Information<br>
   3.Virtual World Constitution and Laws<br>